BY-LAWS OF AMERICAN ASSOCIATION OF PHYSICISTS IN MEDICINE

 ARTICLE V. REGIONAL ORGANIZATIONS

-Fifty or more Members or Emeritus Members may petition the Regional Organization Committee for permission to form a Regional Chapter.
+Fifty or more Full Members may petition the Regional Organization Committee for permission to form a Regional Chapter.
 The committee shall recommend to the Board for approval or rejection of the Regional Chapter.
-Such a Regional Chapter may continue its affiliation as long as it has at least fifteen Members or Emeritus Members.
+Such a Regional Chapter may continue its affiliation as long as it has at least fifteen Full Members.
 Individuals who have interests similar to the objectives of the Corporation but who are not eligible or do not wish to be members of the Corporation may be members of Regional Chapters.

 ARTICLE VI.
 FINANCE